 To know whether a new door or window is needed or a replacement part (glass unit, hardware, etc) is all that is required, contact your local window and door company.
 Look for a company with a solid reputation that will offer a free in-house estimate and that won't try to get you to change windows or doors unnecessarily.

 Our typical appointment lasts approximately 30 minutes.
 That includes discussing your needs, taking measurements, answering your questions, discussing options and providing you with a written quote before we leave.
 Of course, if you have more questions or you need more time for the consultation, we will be there for as long as you need.
-Watch this video to learn what to expect during your in-home consulation.

 Our quotes are good for a full year and we will never use high-pressure tactics to push you into making your decision.
 You will not be required to come to a showroom for another appointment.
 We do not have time-limited deals and we offer the same volume discount to each potential client.
 Purchasing doors and windows is a big decision and you should never feel pressured to make a decision.